-In this article, I will describe the typical basic requirements of a sound, modern high pressure, horizontal installation.
-The following description relates to a modern high pressure (400/600 Kpa) system typically made by Kwikot South Africa.
+In this article, the typical basic requirements of a sound, modern high-pressure, horizontal installation are described.
+The following description relates to a modern high-pressure (400/600 Kpa) system typically made by HEATTECH.

 Horizontally mounted 150 or 200-litre units are by far the most common in modern domestic installations.
 Less common are old low-pressure systems (100kpa) open pipe or “Latco” type systems.
 Be aware that the parts are NOT interchangeable between the two distinct systems – High pressure and low pressure!
 It is possible to remove an old low-pressure system and replace it with a modern high-pressure system, however – you buy a new high-pressure geyser and install it according to the current specification.
 Vertical geysers are also common.

 Safety tips for hot water geyser installation

 Here is what you should see – in no particular order: